-- BYOD recommendations include devices across a range of prices; - Pool devices will be made available for students who do not have access to a device; - A limited supply of school laptops will be made available to students on a long-term loan basis (this can be applied for through our existing welfare arrangements, enquiries made by completing a student assistance application form available from the Office); and - Parents/Caregivers are advised that it is a preference that students do not have 3G/4G enabled devices, and only use the school's wireless access points whilst at school.
+- BYOD recommendations include devices across a range of prices; - Pool devices will be made available for students who do not have access to a device; - A limited supply of school laptops will be made available to students on a long-term loan basis (this can be applied for through our existing welfare arrangements, enquiries made by completing a student assistance application form available from the Front Office); and - Parents/Caregivers are advised that it is a preference that students do not have 3G/4G enabled devices, and only use the school's wireless access points whilst at school.
 This minimises expense and offers web filtering.

-- Student provided laptops must be suitable to school use and meet minimum specifications - Year 7 to 12 are required to bring laptops to school on a regular basis from the beginning of Term 1 - Families experiencing financial hardship can apply to receive a laptop on long-term loan through the student assistance program
+- Student provided laptops must be suitable to school use and meet minimum specifications - Year 7 to 12 can bring laptops to school on a regular basis from the beginning of Term 1 - Students can speak with Mr J Williams for support in accessing the network - Families experiencing financial hardship can apply to receive a laptop on long-term loan through the student assistance program